-At this time, we expect the 2021 GMC Canyon to follow the regular GM model year rollover sequence, and launch on or before the third quarter of calendar year 2020.
-However, complications caused by COVID-19 may cause a delay.
+The 2021 GMC Canyon followed the regular GM model year rollover sequence, and launched during the third quarter of calendar year 2020.
+Notably, complications caused by COVID-19 caused a bit of a delay.

 We expect that the current, second-generation GMC Canyon will remain in production for the 2021, and 2022 model years, and that an all-new, future GMC Canyon will launch on or after the 2023 model year.